aidan-wilkinson/ufc-predictor/README.md

 This project uses logistic regression to predict the winner of UFC fights by analyzing differences in fighter statistics.
 The model is trained on historical UFC data from 1994-2025 and achieves approximately 80% accuracy.

+The model is less accurate for fighters with less fights in the UFC

 ## Disclaimer!!

 This model makes mistakes.
 If you use this model to bet on fights, it is 100% on you if the prediction is incorrect